 The world we work in is constantly changing.
 Over the last few years, the digital revolution has not only altered what we work on and how we do it, but it has also influenced where we work.
-We’ve witnessed many traditional companies shift away from long lease offices and more towards flexible workspaces.
+At HubbleHQ, we’ve witnessed many traditional companies shift away from long lease offices and more towards flexible workspaces.

 The recession has also been heavily responsible for this change.
 Without the worry of having a large sum of capital tied up in long leases, flexible leases allow businesses to have more control over their money and their workspace needs.
 The ability to leave these contracts at short notice is especially beneficial for high-risk, high-growth companies.
 This is the main reason why, as a result of the growing number of startups and small businesses, we’re seeing a surge in flexible workspace solutions.

 One large subset of these flexible workspaces is serviced offices.
 Some of the most successful ones in the city today include WeWork, Regus, The Office Group and Second Home.
 But these offices only account for a small portion of London’s serviced spaces.
 So with all this choice, the question arises, which is the best for me?

 When it comes to looks, Second Home is extremely impressive.
 Designed by the award-winning Spanish architecture practice SelgasCano, they’ve carefully constructed an environment that sparks both ‘creative collisions and chance encounters’.